openshift/managed-scripts/README.md

 `scripts` folder contains various scripts used by different teams.

-`hack` contains various helper script for CI/CD tooling and building
+`hack` contains various helper script for CI/CD tooling and building.

 Each Red Hat managed role has a dedicated directory under root and each of the contains any number of scripts.